 - You can have the Datastore automatically assign the entity an integer numeric ID.

 Entities in the Datastore form a hierarchically structured space similar to the directory structure of a file system.
 When you create an entity, you can optionally designate another entity as its parent; the new entity is a child of the parent entity (note that unlike in a file system, the parent entity need not actually exist).
 An entity without a parent is a root entity.
 The association between an entity and its parent is permanent, and cannot be changed once the entity is created.
 The Datastore will never assign the same numeric ID to two entities with the same parent, or to two root entities (those without a parent).

 An entity's parent, parent's parent, and so on recursively, are its ancestors; its children, children's children, and so on, are its descendants.
-An entity and its descendants are said to belong to the same entity group.
+A root entity and all of its descendants belong to the same entity group.
 The sequence of entities beginning with a root entity and proceeding from parent to child, leading to a given entity, constitute that entity's ancestor path.
 The complete key identifying the entity consists of a sequence of kind-identifier pairs specifying its ancestor path and terminating with those of the entity itself:

 [Person:GreatGrandpa, Person:Grandpa, Person:Dad, Person:Me]

 For a root entity, the ancestor path is empty and the key consists solely of the entity's own kind and identifier: